 Since then, she has become an active part of the type design community.
 She is a member of Alphabettes, founded and runs Alphacrit, has given workshops at ATypI and TypoLabs, and has judged SOTA’s Typography Award and Catalyst Award, as well as the TDC’s annual type design competition.
 If you want to know more, try the Process Type website.

-Add your name to our mailing list to get the latest updates about future editions of the 14-week program and more.
+Want to be the first to know what’s happening with Practica?
+Add your name to our mailing list to get the latest updates.